Azhar-max/monox-backend/README.md

    - Update environment variables in `frontend/.env.production`
    - Ensure API URL points to your backend

-3. **Deploy Frontend to Netlify**
+3. **Deploy Frontend**
-   - Create Netlify project
+   - You can deploy the frontend to various platforms like Vercel, Netlify, or similar services
-   - Connect to GitHub repository
+   - Build command: `npm run build`
-   - Configure build settings
+   - Output directory: `dist`

-4. **Deploy Backend to Render**
+4. **Deploy Backend**
-   - Create Render web service
+   - Deploy the backend to platforms like Render, Railway, or similar services
-   - Connect to GitHub repository
+   - Build command: `npm install`
-   - Configure environment variables
+   - Start command: `npm start`

 5. **Final Configuration**
-   - Update CORS settings in backend
+   - Update CORS settings in backend with your frontend URL
    - Verify API connectivity
    - Test all functionality
 ## 🧪 Testing

 - Frontend tests: `cd frontend && npm test`